NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 :::

 :::{note}
-The Nix language by default uses lazy evaluation, and will only compute values when needed.
+The Nix language uses lazy evaluation, and `nix-instantiate` by default does not compute everything.

-Some examples show results of strict evaluation for clarity.
+Some examples show a fully evaluated data structure for clarity.
 If your output does not match the example, try adding the `--strict` option to `nix-instantiate`.

 Example: